smdahlen/smdahlen.github.com/source/_posts/2013-03-18-setup-node-dot-js-servers-within-a-load-balanced-configuration.markdown

   With Express installed, I created a *server.js* file at the root of the project directory and implemented a basic application with a simple logging and configuration strategy.
-Specifically, I define configuration through environment variables (with suitable defaults) that will be later set with an [Upstart][11] script.
-I leveraged the [log.js][12] module to write messages using the log levels specified by syslog that will later be consolidated with a [rsyslog][13] server.
+Specifically, I defined configuration through environment variables (with suitable defaults) that will later be set with an [Upstart][11] script.
+I leveraged the [log.js][12] module to write messages using the log levels specified by syslog that will later be consolidated with an [rsyslog][13] server.

 {% codeblock server.js lang:javascript %}
 'use strict';